 His academic background includes a BS in Biochemistry from UCLA, Ph.D. in Molecular Biology from the University of Oregon, and an American Cancer Society postdoctoral fellowship at Stanford University.

 For over 25 years, Mary Myers has excelled in several sales and marketing positions in multiple industries from biotechnology, clinical, diagnostic, food and agriculture.
 Most recently, Mary was Western Area Sales Manager for Romer Labs, where her sales were concentrated in food and agricultural safety.
-Mary was instrumental in Romer Labs’ success in the cannabis market.
 Prior to Romer Labs, she was also a Business Development Manager for Dynex Technologies, manufacturers of automated clinical diagnostics equipment; and the National Sales Manager and National Sales Trainer for Diamedix Corporation, a subsidiary of Erber Diagnostics serving clinical diagnostics in the areas of Autoimmune and Infectious Disease testing.

 Mary began her career in marketing as a U.S. Commercial Product Manager at Behring Diagnostic, a Worldwide Plastics Product Manager at Dynex Technologies and a Sr. Marketing Product Manager at Beckman Coulter.
 Mary earned a bachelor’s degree in Business Administration from University of Phoenix while also working full time.

-Byron Taylor has over 30 years of experience working in the analytical instrument industry, focusing on industrial, food and agricultural accounts, including placement of various instruments in the cannabis and hemp industries.
+Byron Taylor has over 30 years of experience working in the analytical instrument industry, focusing on industrial, food and agricultural accounts.
 His experience ranges from service and service management to sales and sales management.
 Most recently, he was the Regional Sales Manager, Gulf Coast and Eastern Ohio Valley for PerkinElmer covering a wide range of markets and instrumentation.
 Mr. Taylor has an MBA, and a B.S. in Business Administration, with a minor in Chemistry.
 He also had the privilege of serving in the U.S. Navy.

 Prior to leading business development at PathogenDx, a pathogen detection startup, Nathan spent 8 years in operations leadership with CERTUS Food Safety and Nestlé USA.
 Nathan has a Master’s in Regulatory Affairs of Food from Northeastern University and is currently in the University of Minnesota Integrated Food Systems Leadership Program.
 Nathan has presented research at multiple conferences on topics ranging from Pathogen Environmental Monitoring to Traceability.
 In his free time, Nathan is a school board member for a 2500 student Blue Ribbon district in the metro Chicago area.